avinashatluru/JuniorDesign/README.md

 * Added ability to export data as CSV files by program
 * Added ability to view particiaption by program
 * Added ability to view all attendees assigned to a program and mark attendance
+* added ability to edit and remove attendees
 * Removed "User" term

 **Bug Fixes**